 Commercial Paracord only has:

--no single manufacturing standard
+- No single manufacturing standard

--usually TWO (not three) twisted or straight Inside Strands
+- Typically TWO (not three) twisted or straight Inside Strands

--various materials & breaking strengths
+- Various materials & breaking strengths

 Military & civilian paratroopers have trusted their lives to THIS Parachute Cord for decades.